Coffee and its History

 It’s pretty weird when you look at wall street its like with most things they trade with imaginations.
 At wall street are traded 5 times more coffee beans in worth than even exist.

-The largest coffee buyer around the world are the united states.
+The largest coffee buyer around the world is the united states.
 But only one state in America is in the “coffee belt”, that’s Hawaii.

 Be aware that FairTrade doesn’t mean that the coffee was harvested without added chemicals it just means that the farmer gets paid ethically right for his work.
 Do Fairtrade products stay behind what they say?
 Sure, many do I would say.
 But if all do, I can’t say.
 I think it’s up to the Fairtrade Commission to regulate everything write.
 In the past years, there were some critics of bad decision making at regulations from a fairly lot of people.